11 Books to Read If You Loved ‘The Hate U Give’

 There’s also the real world, beyond Maya’s control.
 In the aftermath of a horrific crime perpetrated hundreds of miles away, her life is turned upside down.
 The community she’s known since birth becomes unrecognizable; neighbors and classmates alike are consumed with fear, bigotry, and hatred.
 Ultimately, Maya must find the strength within to determine where she truly belongs.

-It’s free!
-Educators can join First Book’s network — the largest and fastest growing network of educators, schools, and programs serving children in need across the United States and Canada — to bring these titles to your classroom.
+Educators can join First Book’s Network — the largest and fastest-growing network of educators, schools, and programs serving children in need across the United States and Canada — to bring these and other diverse titles to your classroom.